nohfly/nohfly.github.io/_posts/2021-10-13-Basic_implementation_of_Genetic_Algorithm.md

 Genetic algorithm is one of search algorithms derived from Charles Darwin's theory of natural evolution.
 To survive in specific environments, individuals go through process of natural selection where the most fittest ones survive and produce offspring.

 During the reproduction, the genetic transcript of the parent is copied to the children but not the exact copy is produced.
 The transcript of the parents gets mixed with each other producing alternations in children(***crossover***).
 In the transcript of children, genetic mutation occurs and alters random code of the transcript(***mutation***).
 Such alternations do not necessarily result in better fitness to the environment.
-Many offsprings may fall behind to their parents, or don't
+Many offsprings may fall behind to their parents, or the alternation may not result in

 A genetic algorithm is **a search heuristic that is inspired by Charles Darwin's theory of natural evolution**.
 This algorithm reflects the process of natural selection where the fittest individuals are selected for reproduction in order to produce offspring of the next generation